-We strive to source organic produce 100% of the time Learn More ›
+We strive to source organic fresh produce 100% of the time Learn More ›

-Wild-caught seafood, antibiotic- and hormone-free meats & organic eggs
+Wild-caught or sustainably raised seafood, antibiotic- and hormone-free meats & organic eggs

 Gluten-Free Nutritional Info

-- High in Protein: At least 20 grams per serving
+- Profuse Protein: At least 10 grams per serving

-- High in Fiber: At least 5 grams per serving
+- Filled With Fiber: At least 5 grams per serving

-Disclaimer: Please note, Sun Basket meals are prepared in a facility that handles wheat, and while the Gluten-Free meal plan follows a gluten-free diet, due to risk of cross-contamination, meals are not suitable for people with severe gluten intolerance.
+Please note, Sunbasket meals are prepared in a facility that handles wheat, and while the Gluten-Free meal plan follows a gluten-free diet, due to risk of cross-contamination, these gluten-free meals are not suitable for people with severe gluten intolerance.

 Frequently Asked Questions

 Gluten is a general term for the binding, glue-like proteins found in wheat, rye, barley, spelt, and certain other cereal grains.
-Two proteins, gliadin and glutenin, are two main proteins that comprise gluten.
+Specifically, there are two main proteins––gliadin and glutenin––that comprise gluten.
 When exposed to water and friction, the proteins combine, creating the elastic substance we know as gluten.
-Gluten is what gives bread dough its elastic texture, allowing it to capture gases while baking and rise, resulting in that satisfying cloud-like texture.
+Gluten is what gives bread dough its stretchy texture and allows it to capture gases while baking and rise, resulting in that satisfying, cloud-like texture.
 (Well, satisfying for everyone without gluten sensitivity, thankyouverymuch.)

-We can’t say it enough: always consult a medical professional if you have any symptoms or think you may be ill.
-A registered dietitian can provide suggestions for gluten-free meal plans, consumption of whole and enriched gluten-free grains, the addition of multivitamins and mineral supplements (calcium, Vitamin D, iron), and how to read labels to determine if a food is gluten-free.
+We can’t say it enough: always consult a medical professional if you have any gluten-sensitivity symptoms or think you may be ill.
+A registered dietitian can provide suggestions for gluten-free meal plans, consumption of whole and enriched gluten-free grains, the addition of multivitamins and mineral supplements (calcium, Vitamin D, iron), and how to interpret nutrition labels to determine if a food is gluten-free.
 Before you eliminate gluten from your diet proactively, consult your doctor to see if they think you should be tested.
-They'll determine whether eliminating gluten from your diet is appropriate.
+Leave it to the docs to determine whether eliminating gluten from your diet is appropriate.

-Once we've taken care of your gluten-free dinner menu a few times a week, you'll want to make sure to round out the rest of your diet with an abundance of nutrient-rich foods.
-We recommend whole foods such as seasonal fruits and vegetables, gluten-free grains (quinoa, brown rice, millet, buckwheat), good fats (sourced from nuts, avocados, and olives, and lean meat & seafood.
+Once Sunbasket has hooked up your gluten-free meals a few times a week, you'll want to make sure to round out the rest of your diet with plenty of nutrient-rich foods.
+We recommend whole foods such as seasonal fruits and vegetables, gluten-free grains (quinoa, brown rice, millet, buckwheat), good fats (sourced from nuts, avocados, and olives), and lean meat & seafood.
 There are tons of processed, gluten-free food products on the market, but we're firm believers that the less processing, the better.
 Say it with us: The Less Processing, the Better!
 Nice.